The highest form of ignorance is when you reject something you don't know anything about.

 1) Click  > About this Mac > More Info > Graphics/Display to check your Card model #

-1a) Verify that you have a CUDA supported graphic card, if not , we're sorry to see you go...
+1a) Verify that you have a CUDA supported graphic card, if not, you are good for trying Open CL

 2) Follow the steps exactly in the order they are mentioned.